EngineerBetter/engineerbetter-hugo/content/blog/suse-acquire-rancher.md

 * Developers: don't want to faff about with `kubectl` to push code?
 Then ask your operators to install Cloud Foundry!
 * Operators: don't want app developers screwing up your carefully-configured cluster?
 Give them access to Cloud Foundry on a cluster instead of `kubectl`!

-What if KubeCF/CAP and Stratos end up being an optional feature when deploying a Kubernetes cluster with Rancher?
-It's an optional value-add for those situations where you don't want app developers getting down and dirty with `kubectl`.
+What if **KubeCF/CAP** and Stratos end up being an **optional feature** when deploying a **Kubernetes cluster with Rancher**?
+It's a value-add for those situations where you don't want app developers getting down and dirty with `kubectl`.

 ## An Opportunity Missed